smallcampus/hapi-vue-demo/README.md

 ####Project Description

-This project demo the use of hapi, swagger, mongo, redis and vue to perform a payment process.
+This project demo the use of hapi, swagger, mongo, redis, stripe and vue to perform a payment process.
 It contains an API built with hapi and a CMS built with vue.

+Stripe is integrated as a testing payment gateway.

 You may create a order and search a order by refId in the CMS.